 Examples of senior digital marketing roles may include:

-Senior management or director-level digital marketing jobs have an average salary of £55,649 and above.
+Senior management or director-level digital marketing jobs have an average salary of £55,649+.

 Higher-level digital marketers carry greater responsibility and are often shareholders or directors in smaller companies or receive performance-related bonuses in larger organizations.
 They manage whole departments or functions and make final decisions about digital marketing activities and projects.